 The 22nd annual Kiwanis/Rotary Caldwell Street fair on Oct.
-6 was a great day for the Caldwell College community as well as for all the admirers who stopped by the college’s tent.
+6 was a great day for the Caldwell University community as well as for all the admirers who stopped by the college’s tent.

-More than 160 passersby took advantage of the free blood pressure screenings offered by Caldwell College Nursing Department professors and students.
+More than 160 passersby took advantage of the free blood pressure screenings offered by Caldwell University Nursing Department professors and students.

 Coop, the college’s mascot, greeted young and old, posed for pictures and had a great time himself.
 He wasn’t going to let a little rain or wet fur dampen his spirits.